 |Large Volume Rate (minimum 150 acre feet per year)||$1.77|

 Expanding the Use of Recycled Water

 Recycled water can be an important resource in areas that are water-short.
-NapaSan is working with water users throughout Napa to identify areas where recycled water could replace the use of potable, surface, or groundwater.
-In 2011, NapaSan adopted a Recycled Water Allocation Policy (PDF), establishing priorities for recycled water users.
+Recycled water use decreases the demand on potable, surface, and groundwater sources.
+In 2022, NapaSan updated the Recycled Water Allocation Policy (PDF), establishing priorities for recycled water users.

 Treatment Plant Projects